Shyam-Has-Your-Anomaly-Mitigated/Emul/syntax.md

 			(signature())(-1) 8<< return
 		lists should be...
 			list(,x,y) 8<< sublist between x & y indices (inclusive)
+			8<< no
+			list(,a,b,c,d,e,f,g) 8<< sublist of indices a/b/c/d/e/f/g
-		assignment can probably be a functional list assign(, return(, name("a"), "list"), 3) 8<< name() throws bugs at the user for fawlty parameters a = (...)
+			8<< need a range operator to generate a parameter list for such sublisting... assignment can probably be a functional list assign(, return(, name("a"), "list"), 3) 8<< name() throws bugs at the user for fawlty parameters a = (...)
 8<< isn't ambiguous; it's not a,=(...)